kranzuft/nodlim_old/_includes/html_sol/doctype.md

 The root element surrounds all html source code, with the exception of the doctype.
-More elements should also be specified for all self-effacing developers, and these will certainly be covered in later exercises.
+More elements should also be specified, and these will certainly be covered in later exercises.